 Singapore receives predictable haze and smoke annually from slash-and-burn agricultural fires that rage out of control in nearby Sumatra, Indonesia, just to the west.
-The pollution created by these fires is just one more example of how unsustainable palm oil plantations have become an ecological disaster.
+The pollution created by these fires is only one more example of how unsustainable palm oil plantations have become an ecological disaster.
 Despite an outcry from the government, the fires typically begin around May and can continue throughout the dry summer months.

 Changes in wind direction sometimes carry haze away as quickly as it came, so you shouldn't avoid visiting unless you already suffer from respiratory problems.
 On days when particulate levels rise too high, the air may irritate eyes and cause choking.
 Locals often opt to wear protective masks when the haze comes; you can get yours in any pharmacy.

 On some years, particulate levels in the air rise above "safe" thresholds, forcing some business closures.
 Travelers with respiratory problems should check the haze in Singapore website created by the National Environment Agency to see if haze is a severe threat.
 On some very hazy days in the past, residents have been advised to minimize outdoor time and remain indoors.

 Residents in Singapore enjoy 11 public holidays annually to accommodate the four major religious groups (Buddhist, Muslim, Hindu, and Christian).
 Some secular holidays such as New Year's Day (Jan.
 1) not associated with specific groups are also observed.

 Some festivals such as Lunar New Year span much longer than a single day, and locals request holiday time before or after to maximize time off.
 Businesses owned by specific ethnic groups may still be closed in observance, and travel may be affected.